 - What did my kid think?

-- Where to find the creator and a copy of the game
+- Where to a copy of the game

-Tier 1 is for ages 3-5 and focuses on the story-telling and problem solving aspects with a few special skills per character.
+Tier 1 is aimed at children ages 3-5 and focuses on the story-telling and problem solving aspects of tabletop RPGs with a few special skills per character.
 Conflict resolution follows a peaceful track and encourages constructive role-playing.
 This was the level that I played at with my kid (who, at the time, was almost 3 years old), and he was able to clearly understand and use the mechanics to participate in the story.

-Tier 2 is for ages 5-8 and adds a few extra skills and advanced mechanics to the tier 1 foundation.
+Tier 2 is aimed at children ages 5-8 and adds a few extra skills and advanced mechanics to the tier 1 foundation.
 It also gives an option for combat if the players and game leaders choose to starting introducing combat into your tabletop RPGs.

-Tier 3 is for ages 8+ and adds the fulles set of abilities along with a d20 dice system.
+Tier 3 is aimed at players ages 8+ and adds the full set of the game’s abilities along with a d20 dice system.
 This last tier is closely approaching the D&D 5e rules, and it gives a good transition step before jumping into more complicated tabletop RPG mechanics.

-These tiers can be mixed in game play (i.e. someone at tier 2 and someone at tier 3 can play in the same game) and are D&D 5e compatible if you wanted to use this mechanic to introduce your children into your regular D&D sessions – I plan on doing this once we can get back to doing in-person sessions.
+These tiers can be mixed in your game (i.e. someone at tier 2 and someone at tier 3 can play in the same game) and are all D&D 5e compatible if you wanted to use this mechanic to introduce your children into your regular D&D sessions.

-The Fairies of the Mistglade takes place in the land of fairies.
+Fairies of the Mistglade takes place in the land of fairies!
 Each player is a fairy who is trying to help the town solve mysterious happenings through their puzzle solving skills, magical prowess, and conflict resolution abilities.

-Different tiers have different character builds, increasing in complexity depending on age.
+In this tabletop RPG, different tiers have different character builds, increasing in complexity depending on your child’s age.
 As the tiers increase, players can add to their core and class abilities.

 Core abilities align with the primary D&D 5e stats and are: strength, dexterity, wisdom, intelligence, and charisma.
 For Fairies of the Mistglade, instead of assigning numbers to each core ability, you pick two that you are proficient in and are able to use a list of skills based on the abilities chosen.
 The rest of the skills are unused for that character.